-When going on a hike in the Alps, part of the fun is that you come across Alpine pastures, i.e. cattle ranches that are in operation only during summer.
+When going on a hike in the Alps, part of the fun is that you come across Alpine pastures – seasonal cattle ranches that are operated only during summer months.
 Some farmers even open their huts to guests, offering refreshments and accommodation.
-On the menu, just look for classic Alpine dishes such as Kaiserschmarrn (sugared pancake, often with raisins and almonds) or Kaspressknödelsuppe (soup with a fried, bread-and-cheese patty).
+On the menu, look for classic Alpine dishes such as Kaiserschmarrn (sugared pancake, often with raisins and almonds) or Kaspressknödelsuppe (soup with a fried, bread-and-cheese patty).

-When we moved to Munich more than 15 years ago, the distance to the Bavarian Alps went down to an easy 60- to 90-minutes drive.
+When we moved to Munich almost 20 years ago, the distance to the Bavarian Alps went down to an easy 60- to 90-minutes drive.
 Since then, my wife and I often take the opportunity to go on a hike over the weekend.

 Spending time in the open countryside has become more and more popular over the last couple of years.
-We usually go late in the day, enjoying a relative solitude on our way back.
-Just avoid Sundays.
-On Saturday, when people are still busy with their weekly household chores, trails and huts are much less crowded.
+On Sundays, it can get really crowded.
+Saturday, when many people are still busy with their weekly household chores, is much better.